Bruce Harrell: Public Safety

 Throughout his term, Harrell focused on increasing staffing within the Seattle Police Department (SPD) by 500 officers through higher pay and recruitment bonuses.
 In the first quarter of 2025, SPD saw a 500% increase in applications compared to the same period in 2024.
 In July 2025, the city announced that 100 new officers were hired in the first half of the year.

 In the first month of his term, Harrell launched "Operation New Day," starting by expanding police presence in the Little Saigon neighborhood, which had experienced increased crime and public drug use since the start of the COVID-19 pandemic.
 In his February State of the City speech, Harrell vowed to clean-up crime in Little Saigon and touted that early success of the program in the neighborhood, stating "...police officers in the first 21 days of January made 23 felony arrests, 14 misdemeanor arrests."
-By March 2022, the drug market and illegal goods market were cleared due to daily police patrols, and the program was expanded to other "hotspots" in the city, including Downtown, due to it "sucessfully" working in Little Saigon.
+By March 2022, the drug market and illegal goods market were cleared due to daily police patrols, and the program was expanded to other "hotspots" in the city, including Downtown, due to it "successfully" working in Little Saigon.

 By fall 2023, arrests for public drug use and dealing, along with daily patrols, tapered off, leading to a renewed surge in crime in Little Saigon.
 In November 2024, in response to a mass stabbing event in Little Saigon, Harrell announced increased police patrols, plans to install CCTV cameras, and signed an executive order aimed at discouraging "illegal vending."

 In May 2025, Harrell and Seattle Police put online the Real Time Crime Center (RTCC), which monitor video and data streams to assist in addressing public safety.
 The RTCC would use information collected from a pilot program of CCTV cameras in high crime neighborhoods, including the Chinatown Internation District, Downtown, and Aurora Avenue.
 Although some citizens expressed privacy concerns, Harrell pushed for an expansion of the program in nightlife areas, the stadium district, and Garfield High School.